vega/vega-lite/site/docs/layer.md

 And voila!
 You have a layered chart.
 ##### Note
-When you have different scales in different layers, the layers are unioned to give a net example having one union scale.
+When you have different scales in different layers, the scale domains are unioned so that all layers can use the same scale.
+However, you might choose to avoid that by using `resolve`.

 ##### Advanced Example
 The population of the German city of Falkensee over time.
 Based on a [visualization built using Vega]((https://vega.github.io/vega/examples/falkensee-population/)).